 A fast hike through the saguaro forest

-The Mica View-Cactus Forest trail is an easy two mile loop that starts out from the Mica View picnic site along the north end of the Rincon Mountain District's loop drive, makes its way through a saguaro nursery, up to the Broadway Trailhead and back down to the Mica View picnic area.
-Along the way it winds through towering cactus forests and Palo Verde scrub, with great views of the Santa Catalina and Rincon Mountains.
+The Mica View-Cactus Forest trail is an easy two-mile loop that starts from the Mica View picnic site along the north end of the Rincon Mountain District's loop drive, makes its way through a saguaro nursery, up to the Broadway Trailhead, and back down to the Mica View picnic area.
+Along the way, it winds through towering cactus forests and Palo Verde scrub, with great views of the Santa Catalina and Rincon Mountains.

 The trail heads north from the Mica View picnic area and parking lot.
-This section of the trail is flat, and basically heads straight north.
+This section of the trail is flat and basically heads straight north.
 It passes through areas where young saguaros are still growing under their nursery trees, primarily Palo Verdes.
 Mature saguaros begin to appear in greater frequency after the first 1/10th of a mile.
-This section of trail is the Mica View portion of the trail, and it dead ends at Broadway Road and the Broadway Trailhead.
+This trail section is the Mica View portion of the trail, and it dead-ends at Broadway Road and the Broadway Trailhead.

 The trail heads east briefly, drops into a small wash, and then climbs and branched to the right again, onto the Cactus Forest trail.
-This section of the trail has more elevation change, as it crosses several washes.
-This trail should not be attempted during times when water is flowing in the washes, as crossing moving water in the wash bottoms can be very dangerous.
+This section of the trail has more elevation change as it crosses several washes.
+This trail should not be attempted when water is flowing in the washes, as crossing moving water in the wash bottoms can be very dangerous.